Gardening and Horticulture in British Columbia

 Therapeutic Horticulture & Horticultural Therapy

-The following websites are good places to start any research on therapeutic horticulture, horticultural therapy, restorative garden design, or therapeutic garden design.
-They provide comprehensive answers to questions such as, "What is horticultural therapy?", "What is enabling garden design?", or, "What are the benefits of access to nature?".
+The following organizations are good places to start research on Therapeutic Horticulture, Horticultural Therapy, restorative garden design, or therapeutic garden design.
+They provide comprehensive answers to questions such as, "What is horticultural therapy?", "What is enabling garden design?", or "What are the benefits of access to nature?".
+They also provide access to educational programs and resources.

 CHTA Canadian Horticultural Therapy Association